 The way we think about the role transportation has in our lives has changed this year.
 This has led to significant behavior changes, and it’s opened new avenues for us to explore.
 What different transportation solutions will make our city a more vibrant, equitable and accessible for everyone?
 We’re here to maximize this opportunity.

 We’re moving forward.

 Priorities have shifted and our community continues to evolve as we navigate our future.
 How do we ensure the long-term relevance and viability of Omaha’s transportation network amidst these changes?
 It’s our job to answer that question.

-People with access to good jobs, education, services and cultural amenities build strong, more desirable communities.
-Businesses choose to locate in connected places, young people seek them out and families want to stay.
+Some things will always remain true: people with access to good jobs, education, services and cultural amenities build strong, more desirable communities.
+Businesses choose to locate in connected places; young people seek them out and families want to stay.

-1. Our first step is to gather input from people like you and to link conversations with stakeholders across the region about what equitable, accessible, and modern transportation means to their communities.
+Over the past 12 months, we’ve been gathering input from the community to better understand people’s needs, priorities, challenges and ideas and linking conversations with stakeholders across the region about what equitable, accessible, and modern transportation means to their communities.